manell0/MileStone-1-Couronne/testing.md

 2. As a new user, I want to learn more about the classic board game couronne in order to better understand the rules and history.

-   - The 'rules' and 'styry' pages is appropriately named for users wishing to find out about the game.
+   - The 'rules' and 'story' pages is appropriately named for users wishing to find out about the game.
    - The 'rule' and 'story' pages is easily found on each page, no matter the device.

-3. As a new user, I want to easily navigate to the artist's social links in order to keep up with the latest news.
+3. As a new user, I want to easily navigate to the Couronne's social links in order to keep up with the latest news.

    - The social links are located in the footer on desktop and tablet devices.
    - In each instance, each link is represented by an appropriate icon for easy identification of the social platform.

-4. As a new user, I want to be able to watch an embedded video to be able to get a snapshot of the game .
+   - As a new user, I want to be able to watch an embedded video to be able to get a snapshot of the game .

+4. As a new user, I Want to easily have the ability to contact couronne.

+   - In the fixed footer there is a link for contact with Couronne.

+### Current User Goals:
+1. As a current user, I want to navigate to information about rules and history, as well as social links.
+As well as the opportunity to contact the couronne site for any questions.

+   - All these criteria are met.
+Rules and story are top navigation bar at the top.
+Contact and social links in the footer.
+Also possibility to download the rules in PDF.

 ## Manual Testing